Honey Khorasan and Einkorn Bread

 After tasting this bread for the first time, a member of the family said, "Wow, this is really good bread."
 I have to agree.

 Great bread doesn't have to taste bland.
-Ingredients matter when making good bread and using Kamut and Einkorn together help bring this bread front and center.
+Ingredients matter when making good bread and using Khorasan and Einkorn together help bring this bread front and center.

 This recipe makes 2 loaves of this wonderful bread.